Back to blog

 Frequently Asked Questions

-An MVP should include the smallest set of features needed to prove one clear user outcome, support a real launch, and create useful learning for the next release.
-That often means one audience, one core workflow, minimal admin coverage, and only the integrations required for version one.
+An MVP should include the smallest set of features needed to prove one user outcome, launch safely, and collect useful learning.
+That usually includes the core workflow, narrow onboarding, minimal admin support, essential analytics, and only the integrations or controls required for real use.

 MVP DevelopmentProduct DiscoveryStartup Product StrategyScope Prioritization